 What is the role and purpose of a HIPAA compliance officer?
 In your organization, who is responsible for ensuring HIPAA compliance?
 The Health Insurance Portability and Accountability Act (HIPAA) requires that covered entities and all their business associates assign someone to the role of HIPAA compliance officer.
 This person doesn’t necessarily need to be an internal employee.
 It’s perfectly acceptable to outsource the job, and in many instances, outsourcing may be the ideal way to go.

 Congress passed HIPAA in 1996 to protect confidential health information by providing standards for organizations to deal with patient health records.
 It later enacted the HITECH Act to handle the emergence of electronic health records.

 A HIPAA compliance officer is responsible for implementing and maintaining programs to adhere to HIPAA and HITECH.
 Today we’ll take a thorough look at the role the compliance officer plays.
 From there, you can decide whether you should assign this role to an existing employee, hire someone full time or outsource the job completely.

 Responsibilities of the HIPAA compliance officer

-These are common responsibilities for a compliance officer:
+The following are common responsibilities of a compliance officer: